 VCE (Victorian Certificate of Education)

-- At least FOUR units from the English Group, including Unit 1 English
+- At least THREE units from the English Group, including Unit 1 English

-- and at least 8 units at Units 3 & 4 level and 16 Units in total
+- At least 8 units at Units 3 & 4 level and 16 Units in total

-A VET subject has a vocational focus, providing students with a national or Victorian qualification in a variety of industry areas.
-Students wishing to study a VET subject must have a vocational pathway and be prepared to undertake work placement or structured workplace.
-A VET subject can be completed as part of either a VCAL or VCE program, with some VET programs providing a study score.
+A VET subject has a vocational focus, providing students with a national or Victorian certificate qualification in a variety of industry areas.
+Students wishing to study a VET subject must have a vocational pathway and be prepared to undertake work placement or structured work placement.
+A VET subject can be completed as part of either a Vocational Major or VCE program, with some VET programs also providing a study score.